“I’m sorry, I’m not interested in sex really,” I said.

-"Well, no one would want to have sex with you anyway" still rings down the corridors of my inner ears whenever I have anxiety regarding my body-image as a fat queer asexual today.
-While I actually possessed no conception of what their voice sounded like, to me, that was not relevant.
-When I saw the words on my computer screen, a voice instantaneously manifested in my head, reading them aloud to me with a terrifying automaticity.
-The voice was of a piercing tone that was all too familiar, one that had mocked me not too many years ago, viciously mimicking those who once referred to me as a “fucking fat-ass” or “fat faggot" to my sunken adolescent face in the days that I longed to forget.
+It still rings down the corridors of my ears whenever I have anxiety regarding my body-image as a fat person who is also asexual today.
+When I first saw the words on my computer screen, it was as if a voice had instantaneously manifested in my head and forced me to listen, reading them slowly aloud to me.
+It had all occurred with such a terrifying automaticity.
+I was shaken so quickly and so deeply, but why?
+And then it came to me.
+The voice in my head had a piercing tone that really was all too familiar.
+I had heard it before, not too many years ago.
+It resembled the tone of those who viciously mocked my fatness and queerness in middle school and high school, when they would refer to me as a “fucking fat-ass” or “fat faggot” and never see the tears that would run down my sunken face in the days that I longed to forget.

-Although, in my slightly older age, I thought I had learned to deflect hateful messages, particularly online, this one was starkly different for this reason.
-It tore through the barrier I had built, reached through the fragile skin and clutched my soul, depleting its vitality rapidly.
-It was as if these words shackled themselves to my wrists and ripped me through time, taking me back to these horrible moments of my adolescence.
-I was consumed by feelings of defenselessness and powerlessness, forces that dominated my adolescent life as a fat queer asexual who often failed to properly navigate the social spaces forced upon me by public schooling.
+Now that I was so much older and so much wiser (not really, of course), I thought that things would be different.
+I thought that I had learned to deflect and forget it all, and yet, this brief online message had tore through the barrier I had built, reached through fragile skin and clutched my soul so easily.
+It was as if their hateful words had shackled themselves to my wrists and ripped me through time, taking me back to those horrible moments of my adolescence.
+The message had consumed me in feelings of defenselessness and powerlessness, forces that had dominated my adolescent life as a fat queer asexual boy who had failed to navigate the social spaces forced upon me by public schooling.
 I was still me.

 Michael Paramo is a queer asexual Latinx demiguy who is both a graduate student and passionate writer.
 They are currently researching, writing about, and amplifying asexuality, queerness, as well as their intersections both online and offline.
 They are also the founder of TheAsexual.com and the Editor-in-Chief of The Asexual journal.